256hz/coderloader-react/README.md

 Hello & welcome to CoderLoader's React.js frontend.
 This contains the web-facing components for to [this](https://github.com/256hz/coderloader-rails/) repo, the Ruby on Rails backend of this project.

 ### Overview
 CoderLoader is an easily maintainable, pretty, single-page portfolio/resume site for coders.
 It includes a place for icons of your primary skills, featured Githubs, job experience, intro, bio, and contact info.
 It supports easily switching the order of your skills/jobs/Githubs and color theming.
+You can see and edit an example at [the sandbox site](http://sandboxportfolio.256hz.com).

 This was bootstrapped with `create-react-app`.
 Authentication is done with JWT.
 All create/update actions require the JWT token header to POST.
 Navigation is done with React Router and anchor tags.
 Many components were used from [semantic-ui-react](https://react.semantic-ui.com).